-The derived phenology indicators from Landsat and MODIS have a consistent temporal trend (Fig.11).
-MODIS phenology product (MCD12Q2) provides multiple phenology indicators (e.g., midgreendown).
-For areas with two vegetation cycles, we selected the phenology indicators of the second cycle (summer maize) for comparison.
-In the green-down segment of each crop cycle, the MCD12Q2 product provides three phenology indicators, i.e., dormancy, midgreendown, and senescence, defined as 90%, 50%, and 10% of the segment EVI2 amplitude in a specific cycle.
-We selected the midgreendown indicator in the MODIS phenology product to compare in this study because it has the same definition as the maturity date in Landsat-derived results.
+The derived phenological indicators from Landsat and MODIS have a consistent temporal trend (Fig. 11).
+The

+MODIS phenology product (MCD12Q2) provides multiple phenological indicators (e.g., mid-green-down).
+For areas with two vegetation cycles, we selected the phenological indicators of the second cycle (summer maize) for comparison.
+In the green-down segment of each crop cycle, the MCD12Q2 product provides three phenological indicators, i.e., dormancy, mid-green-down, and senescence, defined as 90%, 50%, and 10% of the segment EVI2 amplitude in a specific cycle, respectively.
+We selected the mid-greendown indicator in the MODIS phenology product to compare in this study because it has the same definition as the maturity date in Landsat-derived results.
 We aggregated the fine-resolution maize data to the same resolution as MODIS and only kept those relatively pure pixels (maize pixels accounting for more than 50% of them) for comparison.
-We found the temporal trends of derived phenology indicators of spring and summer maize from Landsat images are consistent with those derived from MODIS data in most years (Fig.11b).
-Our approach can well capture the crop growth phases' dynamics (i.e., delay and advancement).
-The magnitude difference between maturity date derived from Landsat observations and midgreendown derived from MCD12Q2 is within three days in most years.
+We found the temporal trends of derived phenological indicators of spring and summer maize from Landsat images are consistent with those derived from MODIS data in most years (Fig. 11b).
+Our approach can easily capture the crop growth phase dynamics (i.e., delay and advancement).
+The magnitude difference between maturity date derived from Landsat observations and mid-green-down derived from MCD12Q2 is within 3 days in most years.
 Different data sources and fitting methods (i.e., spline fit was used in MCD12Q2) likely cause discrepancies between the two phenology datasets.
-In addition, it is worthy to note that there is a high correlation of the maturity dates derived from Landsat and MODIS (Fig.11c).